 Hope was my pixie dust.
 Because I had hope, I was able to open my mind to finding ways to help Ben and to help myself.
 Hoping beyond hope that Ben would transition peacefully gave me the mindset to work towards making that happen.
 Love let me cope with the moments when hope was waning.

 Hope also has helped me get through grief.
 It has allowed me to envision a positive future without Ben but with love.
 It allows me to seek opportunities to help others who are dealing with ALS.
 It has inspired me to raise awareness about student family caregivers and to find ways to support these students in the school where I teach.

 I still have hope and I do make wishes.
 I hope that I always honor Ben’s memory in a way that he would appreciate.
 I hope that my blog and interactions with people affected by ALS will help and comfort them.
 I hope that I will find love again.
 I hope beyond measure that a cure will be found for this horrible disease.

 In a way, hope is a gift, because it allows you to escape some harsh realities.
 I hope that all of my readers who are affected by ALS will find ways that inspire you to be hopeful and to see past the dark clouds to clear your mind, if only temporarily.
 There are reasons to be hopeful as we look at the research being done.
 There is also hope for comfort and the future as we look at the communities and forums of supportive and caring people that connect us because we share a deep bond of understanding and empathy.

-Yes, ALS Awareness Month is ending.
+Yes, this is Global ALS/MND Awareness Day.
 But, I hope that the determination never wanes to continue to raise awareness of ALS and the brave battles fought by people like my Ben.